3234374354/class-verge-rev/UPDATELOG.md

 ### Features

-- enable to use clash config fields (UI)
+- enable to use classes config fields (UI)

 ### Bug Fixes